Top Album Sales: Achievements and milestones

 Chart achievements listed below cover the Top Album Sales since its launch in December 2014, as well as the Billboard 200 data between May 1991 and December 2014, which Billboard retrospectively recognizes as part of the Top Album Sales statistics.

 Most number-one albums

-Taylor Swift has 15 number ones on the Top Album Sales, including 12 number ones since December 2014.
+Taylor Swift charted 16 number ones on the Top Album Sales, including 13 number ones since December 2014.